nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list specific persons
-2. User keys in keywords to search for
+2. User keys in keywords and relevant fields to find
 3. AddressBook shows a list of persons matching the keyword

    Use case ends.

 **Extensions**

 * 2a.
-The given keywords are invalid.
+There are no fields and no keywords, just `find` typed.

     * 2a1.
+AddressBook shows an error message to show how `find` should be used.
+    * Use case resumes at step 2.

+* 2b.
+The fields are given but there are no keywords
-AddressBook shows an error message.
+    * 2b1.
+AddressBook shows an error message telling the user that no keywords are entered.

-      Use case resumes at step 2.
+    * Use case resumes at step 2.

 * 3a.
 The list is empty.

   Use case ends.